kenrestivo/migrator/README.md

 push:  # Settings for your NEW server.
 Logins and passwords can be different.
     base-url: http://anotherhubzilla  # This had better be a different URL than your old server!
+    seize: false # Relevant only for push.
+Will take control of the imported channels from other hubs
     pw: test
     login: test